 Nearby are the small towns of Cadillac and Ponteix in southwest Saskatchewan, Canada.
 This area is considered semi arid, with total moisture for a year, including melted snowfall, at 13 inches.
 This area is part of the larger area known as The Palliser Triangle.

-After Vernon and Eileen were married in 1976, they raised commercial cattle for many years.
-Vernon purchased his first farmland at Cadillac when he was 17 years old, while completing his last year of high school.
+After Vernon and Eileen were married on March 26th, 1976, they raised commercial cattle for many years.
+Vernon purchased his first farmland at Cadillac in 1975 when he was 17 years old, while completing his last year of high school.
 More land has since been added to that first 3 quarters of rocky farmland, and over time, many grain fields have been re-seeded to tame grass.
 Native pasture for grazing and grain production for feeding or selling, rounds out the typical production cycle each season.

 The Gelbvieh breed kept on speaking for itself in their feedlot, in the replacement females and the resultant calf crop too!
 They appreciate the calving ease, easy fleshing abilities, temperament, muscle, carcass yield, and the maternal, yet terminal characteristics the breed contributes.